Sen. John McCain Is Pushing An Idea That Could Be A Huge Help To Puerto Rico

 Asked for comment on Puerto Rico having to pay twice as much for supplies at a time when it is economically and geographically devastated, Lapan said the department has not analyzed the potential cost savings of waiving the Jones Act “since that is not material to our decision-making.”

 A group of eight House lawmakers reached out to Duke on Monday with the same waiver request as McCain.
-They were denied.
+DHS did not appear supportive.

 McCain has been trying to repeal the Jones Act for years.
 He introduced a bill in 2010 to get rid of it, and then again in July.
 The law, formally known as the Merchant Marine Act, was enacted in 1920 to protect the U.S. shipping industry from foreign competitors.
 But critics say it is archaic and note that it costs Puerto Rico hundreds of millions of dollars every year.

-Note: UPDATE: Sept.
-28 ― The White House announced Thursday that Trump waived the Jones Act for Puerto Rico for 10 days, effectively immediately.